janjiralakirankumar/DevOpsEssentials/README.md

 * Create a new Keypair with the Name `CICDLab-Keypair-YourName`
 * In security groups, include ports `22 (SSH)` and `80 (HTTP)` (Add remaining ports later)
 * **Configure Storage:** 10 GiB
-* Launch the Instance.
-* Once the Instance is Launched, Connect to the Instance using `MobaXterm` or `Putty` with the username `ubuntu`.
+* Click on `Launch Instance.`

-**Note:** Ensure to add the remaining ports in the security group ie... `8080,` `9999,` and `4243.`
+* Once it is Launched, Ensure to add the remaining ports in the security group ie... `8080,` `9999,` and `4243.`
 ___

 ### Task 1: Installing Terraform onto Anchor Server.

-Once the Anchor EC2 server is up and running, SSH into the machine and do the following:
+Once the Anchor EC2 server is up and running, SSH into the machine using `MobaXterm` or `Putty` with the username `ubuntu` and do the following:
 ```
 sudo hostnamectl set-hostname CICDLab
 bash